 A qualified joint venture is a specific type of husband/wife business.
 In general, spouses don't need EIN numbers because they're treated as sole proprietors for federal tax purposes.
 If you already have a husband-wife partnership with an EIN, retain the partnership EIN in case you lose your qualified joint venture status.

-Review this IRS checklist for more details on circumstances in which you need an EIN for your business.
+Review the IRS checklist for more details on the circumstances in which you need an EIN for your business.

 When NOT to Apply for a New EIN